 The apple twist technique creates apples, wheels, noses, and many more designs.

 - Over-inflate a round latex balloon and then release some air until the balloon is at the desired size.
 Tie the neck of the balloon and make sure the knot is at the end of the neck.

 - Squeeze the balloon at the sides, and using your index finger, push the knot into the balloon.
 The knot should be pushed down straight and not off to the side.

 - Using your other hand, grab the knot from the other end of the balloon and hold onto it while sliding your finger out from the balloon.

-- You can use a straight object such as the dull end of a pencil instead of your finger.
+- You can use a straight object such as the blunt end of a pencil instead of your finger.

 - Tie a green uninflated round latex balloon to the knot to resemble a real apple.

-- Add a sand weight to the knot before creating the Apple Twist to use it as a base to a design.
+- Add a sand weight to the knot before creating the apple twist to use it as a base for a design.